Scion’s novel internship model connects talent with industry

 “The main advantage for students here is access to experts in many fields.
 They can reach out to specialists to solve technical problems, giving them well-rounded support.”

 “Jean collaborated closely with Techlam and Scion to drive the development of innovative, sustainable building materials, and his insights have brought immense value to our team.
-On a personal level, Jean reminded me to approach challenges thoughtfully, to question assumptions, and to look at problems through a more analytical lens.”
+On a personal level, Jean reminded me to approach challenges thoughtfully, question assumptions, and look at problems through a more analytical lens.”

-He says this shift in mindset has fundamentally changed the way we approach problem-solving across our operations.
+Dave says this shift in mindset has fundamentally changed the way we approach problem-solving across our operations.

 “In many ways, he mentored us by encouraging a broader view of situations we hadn’t fully examined before.”